For millennia, humans have asked the same question: what should I do today?

 What is a trader?

 In the narrow sense: someone who buys and sells financial instruments, seeking profit from price movements.
+There are roughly 10 million active traders in the US alone.
+They are seen as a specialized profession: Wall Street, not Main Street.

 In the broader sense: someone who sets exchange rates.
 The trader looks at two things and decides: how much of this for how much of that?
 The price they offer is a rate.
 The market that emerges from many traders is a rate-discovery mechanism.
+A stock price is not a fact about a company.
+It is a rate, the aggregated exchange ratio between dollars and fractional ownership, discovered through the continuous negotiation of millions of trades.

 In the Sybilian economy, everyone becomes a trader in the broader sense.

-Consider how this already works in algorithmic systems:
+It already works in algorithmic systems:

 A recommendation algorithm needs to balance engagement versus well-being.
 More engagement means more time on platform, more ad revenue.
-But too much engagement harms users — addiction, anxiety, distorted worldviews.
+But too much engagement harms users: addiction, anxiety, distorted worldviews.
 Someone must set the rate: how much engagement per unit of well-being?
 That someone is not the algorithm.
-That someone is human — a product manager, a policy team, a regulator.
+That someone is human: a product manager, a policy team, a regulator.

 An autonomous vehicle needs to balance speed versus safety.
 Faster arrival means happier passengers, more trips per day.
 But speed increases accident risk.
 Someone must set the rate: how much time savings per unit of risk?
 The car cannot decide.
 A human must.

 A resource allocation system needs to balance efficiency versus resilience.
 Lean supply chains are cheaper.
-But lean systems are fragile — one disruption cascades everywhere.
+But lean systems are fragile; one disruption cascades everywhere.
 Someone must set the rate: how much cost savings per unit of fragility?

 Scale this up.
 Make the machines more capable.
-Make them capable of everything — all physical execution, all cognitive execution, all decision-making within defined parameters.
+Make them capable of everything: all physical execution, all cognitive execution, all decision-making within defined parameters.

 What remains for humans?
 Setting the parameters.
 Setting the rates.